Test sierologici per COVID-19: cosa sono e come funzionano

 Taken from freepik.com

-Lo scorso 25 aprile ricorreva il 67° anniversario della scoperta della struttura del DNA: il 25 aprile 1953 veniva infatti pubblicato sulla rivista Nature l’articolo firmato da James Watson e Francis Crick che descriveva la doppia elica più famosa di tutti i tempi.
+Il 25 aprile 1953 venne pubblicato su Nature l’articolo di James Watson e Francis Crick che descriveva la struttura del DNA: la doppia elica più famosa di tutti i tempi.

-Le scoperte di Levene diedero il via a una serie di studi sulla struttura del DNA, egli stesso propose un modello secondo cui le basi si ripetevano sempre nello stesso ordine.
-Con il tempo si capì che il DNA aveva una forma tridimensionale regolare che in tanti cercarono di decifrare; nel febbraio 1953 il chimico statunitense Linus Pauling ci andò vicino, proponendo una struttura formata da tre eliche arrotolate l’una sull’altra.
+Le scoperte di Levene diedero il via alla ricerca sulla struttura del DNA.
+Egli stesso propose un modello secondo cui le basi si ripetevano sempre nello stesso ordine.
+Con il tempo si capì che il DNA aveva una forma tridimensionale regolare e in tanti cercarono di decifrarla: nel febbraio 1953 il chimico statunitense Linus Pauling ci andò vicino, proponendo una struttura formata da tre eliche arrotolate l’una sull’altra.

-Il 25 aprile 1953 sullo stesso numero di Nature vennero pubblicati tre articoli sulla struttura del DNA, tra di essi quello di Watson e Crick era il più completo, e i due scienziati già due mesi prima avevano annunciato nell’ormai famoso Eagle Pub di Cambridge di aver scoperto “il segreto della vita”.
+Il 25 aprile 1953 vennero pubblicati contemporaneamente sullo stesso numero di Nature ben tre articoli sulla struttura del DNA; tra i essi tre quello di Watson e Crick era il più completo, e i due scienziati già due mesi prima avevano annunciato nel famoso Eagle Pub di Cambridge di aver scoperto “il segreto della vita”.

 Anche Rosalind Franklin e Maurice Wilkins (autori degli altri due articoli) svolsero un ruolo centrale nell’elaborazione della teoria di Watson e Crick, come ho raccontato in un altro post.

-Il DNA è quindi composto da due catene uguali ma antiparallele (cioè orientate in direzioni opposte) di nucleotidi che si appaiano formando una doppia elica.
-Questo appaiamento non è casuale ma segue le regole di Watson-Crick : se su una catena è presente una adenina (A) essa si appaierà solo con una timina (T) sul filamento opposto, mentre una citosina (C) potrà appaiarsi solo con una guanina (G); l’ordine di queste basi lungo una catena (sequenza) è invece altamente variabile, e un numero elevatissimo di combinazioni è possibile.
+Il DNA è composto da due catene uguali ma orientate in direzioni opposte (antiparallele) di nucleotidi che si appaiano formando una doppia elica.
+Questo appaiamento non è casuale, ma segue le regole di Watson-Crick: se su una catena è presente una A essa si appaierà solo con una T sul filamento opposto, mentre una C potrà appaiarsi solo con una G. L’ordine di queste basi lungo una catena (sequenza), invece, è altamente variabile, ed è possibile un numero elevatissimo di combinazioni.

-L’RNA è invece formato da una singola elica, e al posto della timina contiene un’altra base azotata, l’uracile (U).
+L’RNA, a differenza del DNA, è formato da una singola elica, e al posto della T contiene un’altra base azotata, l’uracile (U).

 Il dogma centrale della biologia molecolare.
-Immagine creata con BioRender.com
+Immagine di Carla Usai creata con BioRender.com

 Queste conoscenze unite alle moderne biotecnologie e hanno permesso lo sviluppo di nuove forme di fare medicina come la terapia genica e la terapia cellulare.